 Most budtender jobs are considered entry-level positions but still pay rather well, with the average salary for budtenders running between $25-$35k per year.
 They’re also an excellent place to begin working your way up the cannabis industry ladder, as opportunities for growth and promotion are fairly commonplace.
 It may not be entirely easy to become a budtender at your local dispensary, but once you’re in you’re exposed to more opportunities to excel and find additional cannabis-related work.

 Interviewing for a Budtender Job

 We talk a bit about some general cannabis industry interviewing tips in our How to Get a Job in the Medical Marijuana Industry article, but it’s worth mentioning here that, same as with many other customer service positions, it’s both knowledge and personality that will get you a job working as a Budtender.

 When going in for the interview make sure you’re able to demonstrate both friendliness and professionalism.
-Put your best foot forward by remembering to be both courteous and curious; ask intelligent questions about the dispensary you’re looking to be hired by and know as much as you possibly can able local/state recreational and medical marijuana laws.
+Put your best foot forward by remembering to be both courteous and curious; ask intelligent questions about the dispensary and be sure to brush up on your local/state recreational and medical marijuana laws ahead of time.

 What it Takes to Work as a Budtender

 Again, the difference between a good budtender and a great budtender comes down to both product knowledge and people knowledge, with the best budtenders able to make smart cannabis recommendations while connecting with their patrons on a personal level.
 Here are just a few things you should have an intimate knowledge of when it comes to your dispensary and its product:

 This cannot be stressed enough, as failing to follow local/state law can (and likely will) result in you being terminated from your job.